 While Reagan was a staunch patriot, his approach to expressing his love for his country was often understated and dignified.
 Similarly, when incorporating red, white, and blue into your designs, do so with subtlety and restraint.

 Instead of using bright, garish shades, opt for softer, more muted tones.
-For example, consider using a navy blue instead of a bright royal blue.
+To give you an idea, consider using a navy blue instead of a bright royal blue.
 Or pair a crisp white with a muted red to create a classic and timeless look.

 Create a Warm and Inviting Atmosphere